CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ## Basic Configuration

 To set up DHCP relay, you need to provide the IP address of the DHCP server and the interfaces participating in DHCP relay (facing the server and facing the client).
-As per {{<exlink url="https://tools.ietf.org/html/rfc3046" text="RFC 3046">}}, you can specify as many server IP addresses that can fit in 255 octets.
+You can specify as many server IP addresses that can fit in 255 octets.

 {{< tabs "TabID25 ">}}